Beyond Oasis

 The one area that surprisingly comes up short is the music.
 Towards the latter half of the Genesis’ life Yuzo Koshiro became experimental with his music.
 Sometimes it worked; I’m not a fan of the Streets of Rage 3 soundtrack but it does sound great.
 The music in Beyond Oasis is relies heavily on atmosphere.
 The problem it is so atmospheric it might as well not exist.
 The few times the score is sweeping and instills a sense of dread it will remind you of what could have been.
 I won’t lie, I am highly disappointed considering the pedigree of the man’s work.

 Honestly the only real “flaw” if you can call it that is the game’s length.
 Beyond Oasis is short by genre standards, clocking in at a little over five hours.
 The game’s brevity comes down to a few factors.
 It is incredibly light on story; beyond being sent to your next destination you receive the bare minimum of plot development.
 The dungeons are of medium size but are not complex.
 The few puzzles that exist in each are not exactly head scratchers.
 There is some hidden content such as extremely powerful weapons that don’t break and spirit gems.
-You’ll need to make use of every spirit to find these which is cool.
+You will need to make use of every spirit to find these which is cool.
 Its not something I expect most will want to pursue however.
 The core gameplay is so good you’ll wish the game were a little longer.

 In Closing